cungnv/scrapex/docs/proxies.rst

 	ip:port
 	.......

-The format of proxies file with authentication
+The format of proxy file with authentication
 ::

 	user:password@ip:port